What’s it like being a full time travel blogger?

 After a sudden change in my work circumstances, I decided to shift my attention to blogging on a full-time basis.
-Now into my second month — though it feels like 6 — I’m sticking it with.
+While there have been several challenges, I’m sticking it with.
 However, it’s coming at a cost.

 Being a good blogger is hard, but being a good full-time blogger is 10 times the effort.
 From the planning to the promotion stage, it’s constant.

 Every article becomes a mini project, with its own SEO strategy plan.
 For the non-suspecting reader, all they see is the polished product.
-But for the blogger behind the words and pictures, it’s many hours stuck behind a screen.
+But for the blogger behind the words and pictures, it’s many hours stuck behind a laptop screen.

 I work solo, so everything’s on me.
 From planning the articles and writing, to taking photos and managing my social media, it’s a one-person job.

 Seeing the low numbers from your affiliates is discouraging, and will make you question why you’re doing it.

 You need to have a lot of patience, persistence and dedication to succeed.
 And that’s before you even start seeing results.

 My 16+ years’ experience working in communications allows me to explore different avenues of income as a digital nomad.
 While I’m far from where I want to be, I’m prepared to stick to it, and be successful.

 I’m very private, and don’t use it for any personal use, nor have I any desire to be on it.
 So, it’s pretty ironic that I currently manage 8 platforms, and a few others on a freelance basis too.

 After a while, you’ll begin to feel like a zombie, given how much time you spend on social media.

 To counter this, I aim to post 1 to 2 times a day — though not across all platforms.
 Scheduling websites like Buffer and Tailwind do help, but you still have to engage with comments in order to grow.

-Traveling full time
+4. Traveling full time

 Going full time means traveling on a full-time basis, right?
 Wrong.
 I don’t actually travel full time, but I do travel more.

-One of my simplest pleasures is eating homemade focaccia with my partner on the sofa.
+One of my simplest pleasures is eating homemade focaccia and watching Netflix with my partner on the sofa.
 And that’s something I can’t get on any of my travels, no matter how incredible the destination.

 “After a while, you’ll begin to feel like a zombie, given how much time you spend on social media.”